vors/psconfeu-2018-workshop/06-Localization.md

 Remember that you need to `-Force`-import the module after changing the locale for change to take place.
 Otherwise `Get-Help` would show a cached version.

-## 2. Write platyPS markdown

-PlatyPS schema currently only supports English version of the header sections.
-I.e. you would always need to use English version of the word `SYNOPSIS`.

-But that doesn't mean that all the content cannot be authored in another language!
-You can keep all the metadata in English (i.e. `yaml` parameters section and headers), but all the content could be authored in any language.

 ## 3. Try it